Frequently Asked Questions

 Do the courses lead to any academic qualification?

-Evening Classes and Lunchtime Learning (daytime) classes are not part of any degree programme and do not carry any ECTS or other academic credit.
-However, if you attend at least 80% of the classes you will receive a certificate of attendance.
+Our adult education classes are not part of any degree programme and do not carry any ECTS or other academic credit.
+However, if you attend at least 80% of the classes you will receive an Imperial College Certificate of Attendance.

 As an IC undergraduate, can I take an evening class as part of my degree?

-No. Evening Classes and Lunchtime Learning (daytime) classes are intended an informal way to pursue an interest, brush up on existing skills or develop new skills, and so they cannot be taken as part of a degree course.
+Our adult education classes are intended as an informal way to pursue an interest, or to brush up on existing skills, or develop new skills, and so they cannot be taken as part of a degree course.
+They do not carry a ECTS or other credit rating and are not included on students' transcripts of marks.

 Do I need to buy a book before the course starts?

-No, the use of a particular textbook may vary from year to year depending on the teacher and indeed on the students' needs.
-You will be advised which book to buy during the first lesson.
+Please wait until the first session of your course before buying any textbooks.
+The use of a particular textbook may vary from year to year depending on the teacher and indeed on the students' needs and so you will be advised which book to buy during the first lesson.

 Do external evening class students get access to other College facilities?